RUST stands for Replacing, Removing, or Upgrading Underground Storage Tanks.

 As a liquid chemical evaporates, it turns from a liquid into a vapor or gas.
 All liquids evaporate to some extent, and the extent to which a liquid evaporates shows its volatility.
 The more volatile a liquid is, the more quickly it turns into vapor.

 When a liquid chemical leaks into the ground, it enters the soil and groundwater.
 Once in groundwater, the chemical moves along with the groundwater.
-As this process unfolds, and depending on its volatility, some of the released chemical turns into a vapor and enters the space of dry soil above the groundwater.
+As this process unfolds, and depending on its volatility, some of the released chemicals turn into a vapor and enter the space of dry soil above the groundwater.
 The vapor can leak up through the ground and enter a building causing a buildup of chemical vapors in the building.
 This process is vapor intrusion.

 As time goes on, groundwater carries the dissolved chemical downstream from the chemical release.
 At the same time, a vapor plume (just like the billowing smoke that forms above a smokestack) forms in the soil above the affected groundwater.
 The area of the vapor plume mirrors the area of chemically-affected soil and groundwater.